 - Some deployed resources may not support tags or may not include tags in usage data.

-- Resource tags are only included in usage data while the tag is applied – tags are not applied to historical data.
+- Resource tags are only included in usage data while the tag is applied – tags aren't applied to historical data.

 - Resource tags are only available in Cost Management after the data is refreshed.

-- Resource tags are only available in Cost Management when the resource is active/running and producing usage records (e.g. not when a VM is deallocated).
+- Resource tags are only available in Cost Management when the resource is active/running and producing usage records.
+For example, when a VM is deallocated.